Advantages and Disadvantages of a Company Voluntary Arrangement

 Another advantage of a CVA is that once the arrangement has been put in place, any interest and charges being applied to your debts will be frozen.
 That prevents your debts from escalating further and gives you a finite figure you have to repay.

 You stay in control

 Unlike other insolvency options such as administration and a creditors’ voluntary liquidation, a CVA allows the company owner/directors to remain in complete control of the business throughout the process and thereafter.
-No one knows the business like you, and even if past performance has been mixed, your knowledge combined with the professional guidance of an insolvency practitioner will give the company the best chance of making a full recovery.
+No one knows the business like you, and even if past performance has been mixed, your knowledge, combined with the professional guidance of an insolvency practitioner, will give the company the best chance of recovering fully.

 The debt can be reduced

 Another compelling advantage of a company voluntary arrangement is that in many cases, once the CVA has been completed, a significant amount of the company’s debt is written off.
 That leaves the business in a better position to trade profitably and grow in the future.

 One common concern of a business entering a CVA is that their existing suppliers will not agree to extend them credit once they learn they will only receive a proportion of the money they are owed.
 However, the supplier will often need the business just as much as you need their supplies, although they may change their payment terms.

 This is one of the more obscure advantages of a CVA that has attracted some controversy in recent years.
 If you have existing leases, supply contracts and even employment contracts that put the future survival of your business at risk, it is possible they can be renegotiated or even terminated under the terms of a CVA.
 That can help to reduce your costs and give you the best possible chance of success.